Things to do in Myanmar

 The journey becomes the destination in Burma.
 You can ride slow trains through Yangon's suburbs and the countryside, using the opportunity to mix with local folk

-Myanmar (Burma) opened up to tourists again in 2011, and the appeal of seeing what lies beyond the borders of this once closed-off nation is still strong.
+Myanmar opened up to tourists again in 2011, piquing the interest of travelers around the world.

-Myanmar’s relative isolation has helped to preserve its long, rich culture and visitors today will be dazzled by its Buddhist temples, tempted by its crafts and charmed by its gentle, welcoming people, well known for their modesty and warmth.
+Myanmar’s relative isolation has helped to preserve its long, rich culture and visitors today will be dazzled.

 Not visiting the temples of Bagan in Burma is akin to avoiding Angkor Wat in Cambodia.